vibewell25/vibewell/docs/docs/guides/accessibility.md

-# Vibewell Accessibility Implementation
+# VibeWell Accessibility Implementation

-This directory contains components, fixes, and scripts to improve the accessibility of the Vibewell platform according to the recommendations in the accessibility audit.
+This directory contains components, fixes, and scripts to improve the accessibility of the VibeWell platform according to the recommendations in the accessibility audit.

 ## Components